Statcounter

 Things were not working out well with Chris’ new career path, a move was needed, he decided.
 The income decrease had made it tougher and tougher to keep the house.
 A move must be made.
 Wait!
 I can’t leave Erin behind, he reasoned.

-The thunder crashed as Chris pulled himself up from the puddle that had formed on the flooding Mid City sidewalk; he continued the stumble back to his lonely room which was so far away from a recent world of luxury that he’d known.
-His old master bathroom was bigger than his room at the shop.
+The thunder crashed as Chris pulled himself up from the puddle that had formed on the flooding Mid City sidewalk; he continued the stumble back to his lonely room, which seemed so far away from his recent world of luxury that he’d known.
+His old master bathroom was bigger than his room at the cottage.

 Even with the opulence of the palace that he so despised, Virginia was a comfort zone, his childhood home that now seemed so far away.